AhmedAlsohail/ChatGPT-DiscordBot/README.md

 ![randomQuestion](https://user-images.githubusercontent.com/62726823/232658611-da6197e7-6db5-40d1-869a-6407484d2f95.png)

 # Setup the bot
-You must set up your own bot and OpenAI Account by adding ***Discord Token & ChatGPT API*** inside the .env file
+You must set up your own bot and OpenAI Account by adding **Discord Token & ChatGPT API** inside the .env file

 # History Log
-Any question asked will be save in the following foramt, inside a local text file:
+Any question asked will be saved in the following foramt, inside a local text file named **"log.txt"**:

 ```
 2023-04-18 02:26:24